Shop Talk Blog

 Pattern of Failures

 If an organization fails to respond to these failures by modifying their approach to maintenance, the same problems will keep showing up.
-If a fleet of any significant size is involved, the same failures will begin to show up on other machines, too.
-Soon there can be a pattern of failure that begins to cost serious money and result in problematic downtime for your machines.
+If a fleet of any significant size is involved, the same failures will also show up on other machines.
+Soon there can be a pattern of failure that costs serious money and results in problematic downtime for your machines.

 Discovering the Pattern

-When you send in a final drive or hydraulic motor in for repairs, a reputable company will be able to tell you exactly what they found wrong.
+When you send in a final drive or hydraulic motor for repairs, a reputable company can tell you exactly what they found wrong.
 This is not an unreasonable expectation.
 Repairs and remans should involve cleaning both the outside of the final drive and its interior components, and then carefully evaluating every part for damage -- and only after those steps have been completed is the cause of failure diagnosed.
 They should be able to not just tell you what parts failed, but offer an explanation for why they failed and how it can be prevented in the future.

 final-drive-remanufacture-rebuild-hydraulic-motor-travel-motor.pngBreaking the Pattern